Crew-1 is ready for lift-off! Are you?

 Audio only of launch coverage will be carried on the NASA “V” circuits, which may be accessed by dialing (321) 867-1220, -1240, -1260 or -7135.
 On launch day, "mission audio," the launch conductor’s countdown activities without NASA TV launch commentary, will be carried on (321) 867-7135.
 Launch will also be available on local amateur VHF radio frequency 146.940 MHz heard within Brevard County.

 Historic spaceflight has always drawn large crowds to the Space Coast.
 Our county works hard to direct the flow of traffic.
 If you choose to visit the Space Coast to witness the launch of Crew-1, expect traffic and considerable delays.
 Make sure that you have all the essential items you need for an extended trip including important medication, water, food, and gasoline.
 For live event map with information on road closures, incidents, and parking information visit: https://www.cfltim.com/launch

 - Consider using public transportation to lessen traffic.
 Check 321transit.com for schedules.

 Stay up to date with traffic and launch conditions by texting BrevardEOC to 888-777 for SMS alerts.
 You can also connect with Brevard County Emergency Management's social media for important notifications on your preferred social platform.

 Planning Your Trip

-There's many ways you can enjoy your trip to the Space Coast to see the Mars 2020 Rover, Perseverance launch.
+There are many ways you can enjoy your trip to the Space Coast to see the Crew-1 launch.
 Check out these great activities for your family to reconnect away from crowds and experience a great summer getaway before and after the launch.